umaryusuf11/DecoratorGame/README.md

 You have been tasked with improving the implementation given in SillySwordSetup.
 At the moment, the class holds a wide range of different variables to track the different gems added to the sword.
 When at attack is made with the SillySwordSetup it is given a GameCharecter to attack and checks for each Gem variable.

 n.b.
-GameCharecter is not your code and you should not edit it at all in this work.
+GameCharecter is not your code and you should not edit it at all in this work except for the Main method.

 ## Problems with the system
 You do not need to implement these changes but ask yourself the following questions: